 Recevez gratuitement notre Newsletter !

-About Victor Teboul - Entry in Brill Encyclopedia
+About Victor Teboul - Entry in Brill Encyclopedia.
+Victor Teboul's Journey as a Jewish Refugee from Egypt

 A group of Jewish refugees from Egypt at Notre-Dame-de-l'Osier, Isère, France, 1957.
 In the picture, I am wearing a hat and am kneeling beside Father Margan's dog (right).
 I was 11 years old.
 We had left Alexandria a few months earlier, in December 1956. - Victor Teboul *